Biden presses Putin to act on ransomware attacks, hints at retaliation - Up News Info

 Article content

+Biden told reporters there would be consequences to Russian inaction, but gave no details.
+He said a joint meeting had been set for July 16th, adding, “I believe we’re going to get cooperation.

+A senior Biden administration official said a response could come soon.
+“We’re not going to telegraph what those actions will be precisely – some of them will be manifest and visible, some of them may not be – but we expect those to take place, you know, in the days and weeks ahead,” the official told reporters.

 Ransomware is a breed of malicious software that hackers use to hold data hostage in exchange for payment.
-It has become an increasingly powerful scourge for businesses across the world.
-Cybercriminals have used it to paralyze thousands of American organizations, setting off a series of increasingly high-profile crises.
+Cybercriminals have used it to paralyze thousands of American organizations and businesses around the world, setting off a series of increasingly high-profile crises.

-Biden hinted at digital retaliation if Russian cooperation was not forthcoming, responding “yes” when asked by a Reuters reporter whether it would make sense to attack the Russian servers used in such intrusions.

 Advertisement